BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: BlendScape System

 \paragraph{\textnormal{\textbf{Driving environment generation through \textit{image priors}}} \textit{(R1)}} As a second composition approach, \SystemName uses \textit{image-to-image} techniques to transform an \textit{image prior} (i.e., input image).
-This involves restyling the environment to incorporate visuals related to the \textit{Meeting Activity} and \textit{Meeting Theme} prompts, while preserving key structural elements in the prior, e.g., walls or background objects that convey the environment's geometry (Fig.~\ref{fig:4-image-generation-approaches}b).
+This involves restyling the environment to incorporate visuals related to the \textit{Meeting Activity} and \textit{Meeting Theme} prompts, while preserving key structural elements in the prior, e.g., walls or background objects that convey the environment's geometry (Fig.~\ref{fig:image-generation-approaches}b).

-Meeting participants can upload image priors to set the theme of the meeting, (e.g., using an image of a library for a study group meeting) or establish a layout of users (e.g., seating in rows for a college lecture).
-Furthermore, the \textit{image-to-image} technique could be a strategy for re-creating a real-world meeting space that is familiar to distributed collaborators.
+Meeting participants can upload image priors to set the theme of the meeting, (e.g., using an image of a library for a study group), establish a layout of users (e.g., row-based seating for academic lectures), or situate themselves in real-world meeting spaces.